frontstack/frontstack/README.md

 * Node
   * npm
   * Yeoman
-  * Grunt-cli
+  * Grunt CLI
   * Bower
+  * Croak
   * Node-gyp
-  * coffee-script
+  * CoffeeScript
 * Ruby
   * RubyGems
   * Compass
   * Sass
-  * eventmachine
-  * Rake
 * Python
 * PhantomJS
 * SlimerJS
 * CasperJS

-See the [stack repository](https://github.com/frontstack/stack) for more information about versions
+See the [stack repository](https://github.com/frontstack/stack) for more information and specific versions

-For new packages requests, please [open](https://github.com/frontstack/stack/issues) a Github issue with your request.
+For new packages requests, please [open](https://github.com/frontstack/stack/issues) a Github issue with your request

 ## Issues

-FrontStack is in beta stage, some things maybe are broken.
+FrontStack is still in beta stage.
 Please, feel free to report any issue you experiment via Github.

 ## Author